 Enneagram tests are usually taken in classroom or workplace settings to understand the different personalities of the students or employees.
 The Enneagram for business can be extremely helpful because the needs of employees can be better understood by the management or HR of the company.

-Using Enneagram tests gives companies insight into how teams can communicate better and reduce conflict, which creates a more successful work environment.
+Enneagram tests give companies insight into how teams can communicate better and reduce conflict, creating a more successful work environment.
 Businesses should understand their employees’ strengths and weaknesses to make workers feel fulfilled in their occupations.

 The Enneagram is highly beneficial for workplace environments for several reasons.
 Business owners and managers should consider using these personality tests to see why employees are stressed or motivated by different things.